 </Project>

-You know have a generic way to add InternalsVisibleTo
+You now have a generic way to add InternalsVisibleTo attributes in your projects.

 #Package the target file as a NuGet package